 - Will local governments provide assistance in developing the site?

 - What is the purchase price of the site?

 - What excavation is needed to prepare the site and what is the cost?

-- Is a wetland review from Natural Resources Conservation Services (NRCS) needed?
+- Is a wetland review from USDA Natural Resources Conservation Service (NRCS) needed?